monacca1/nuggit/README.md

   - `nuggit status`

 Additional flags to nuggit status exist to show additional information
 - `-a` to list all submodules, event those with no active changes.
-This will triiger the detectons for repsitories on the wrong branch or in detached head state
+This will triger the detections for repositories on the wrong branch or in detached head state
-- `-d` to list additional details about each submodule including the SHA, log message, author of the most recent ccommit, date of commit, and branches
+- `-d` to list additional details about each submodule including the SHA, log message, author of the most recent commit, date of commit, and branches

 ### nuggit tag